What is the Real American Hardwood Coalition?

 Who are the RAHC target audiences?

-The RAHC was tasked with marketing hardwood products to end use consumers, including homeowners, renovators, contractors, builders, designers and architects.
+The RAHC promotes Real American Hardwood flooring, cabinetry, millwork, and furniture to end-use consumers—including homeowners, renovators, contractors, builders, designers, and architects.
 Our goal is to drive increased purchases at the finished end which will support and benefit the entire supply chain from landowners and loggers to industrial and residential producers to retail outlets and installers.

 Real American Hardwood is defined as solid and veneered hardwood products from resources that are grown in the United States.
 Real American Hardwood maintains the integrity of the natural wood and is not a replication or non-wood product; its natural appearance (grain) has not been altered prior to finishing.

-What is the status of the Coalitions work?
+What is the status of the RAHC’s work?

 Funds to conduct the first two steps have been raised and are near completion.
 Results and promotion tactics have been developed.
 The Coalition will then have to work with industry to identify which tactics to pursue and how to fund these efforts into 2021.

-How can my association or company assist the RAHC?
+How can my association or company get involved?

 Spreading the word and financially contributing to the RAHC is encouraged by all audiences.
 Additionally, once the Coalition finalizes the logo and its usage, that will be available for members to utilize, along with some additional opportunities.